Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 } sf_error_t;
 ```

 `sf_action_t` is declared static to make use of its name local only to the file where it's defined.
-Instead there are
+To work with this
-are two functions, `scipy_sf_error_set_action` for updating and `scipy_sf_error_get_action` for querying the error
+array externally, there are two functions, `scipy_sf_error_set_action` for updating and `scipy_sf_error_get_action` for
-handling policy associated to a given error type.
+querying the error handling policy associated to a given error type.

 ```c
 void scipy_sf_error_set_action(sf_error_t code, sf_action_t action)